AdobeDocs/experience-manager-cloud-service.en/help/assets/understand-interface-workspace.md

 ---

-# Know the Adobe Experience Manager Assets as a Cloud Service user interface {#aem-assets-ui}
+# Know the Adobe Experience Manager Assets as a Cloud Service user interface {#assets-cloud-service-ui}

 Overview of the home page experience.
 Parts of the UI that lead to different capabilities accessible from here.